Skip to main content

 • music

 The music in the game is widely praised for its haunting beauty and ability to set the mood, enhancing the overall immersive experience.
-Reviewers highlight its nostalgic quality, likening it to classic titles, while also noting its effectiveness in conveying themes of grief and tension.
-Overall, the soundtrack is considered a well-crafted element that complements the game's art and narrative, creating a cohesive and engaging atmosphere.
+Reviewers highlight its nostalgic quality, likening it to classic games, while also noting its effectiveness in conveying themes of grief and tension.
+Overall, the soundtrack is considered a well-crafted element that complements the game's art and narrative, contributing to a cohesive and engaging atmosphere.

-• “There’s a nostalgic consistency throughout the game, from the gorgeous pixel sprites, to the haunting music, to the wonderful environments that makes the world feel like something you explored in a game you played growing up, yet at the same time entirely fresh and new.”
+• “There’s a nostalgic consistency throughout the game, from the gorgeous pixel sprites to the haunting music, to the wonderful environments that make the world feel like something you explored in a game you played growing up, yet at the same time entirely fresh and new.”

 • “Combined with fantastic musical and art direction, Vidar may be the game where everyone dies, but it sure makes you feel alive.”